33 Comments This discussion is locked.

 Your link makes no mention of "people".

-"People" is dissimilar from many other collective nouns as it is always treated as plural as shown in examples in the link in my previous post (dictionary.cambridge.org.)
-Those examples are similar to those found in Longman's dictionary (linked below) as well as examples in macmillandictionary.com: "People tend to think that doctors know everything." / "People were running everywhere."
+"People" is dissimilar from many other collective nouns as it is always treated as plural as shown in examples in the link in my previous post.
+Similar examples are found in Longman's dictionary (below)

 Perhaps you can provide a link to a dictionary that shows "people" used with a singular verb in standard English.